 In smaller owner director companies the directors may have been advised by their accountant to take regular dividend payments rather than salary.
 This has the affect of reducing their personal National Insurance liability.

 However dividends can only be paid from company profits.
-If a director draws a dividend when their is no profit this is recorded in the accounts as a Director’s Loan.
+If a director draws a dividend when there is no profit, this is recorded in the accounts as an overdrawn director’s loan account (DLA).

-The associated director is personally liable to repay any money they owe in their Director’s Loan Account.
+The associated director is personally liable to repay this debt.

 How to pay off a Loan Account